pandadady/Machine-Learning-Course/decision_tree/README.md

     The key of splitting attribute is to choose the measure of attribute selection

     The measure of attribute selection is a split criterion.

     There are many algorithm about measure of attribute selection.

     here to introduce ID3.

-    From the information theory, we know that the smaller the expected information,
+    From the information theory, we know that the smaller the expectation information,

     the greater the information gain, and thus the higher the purity.